Did you forget your current password on Amazon? Perhaps you just want a new password on Amazon for security reasons but don’t know where to start.

 Note: You can also change your phone number on Amazon on this page.

-5 – Click the Edit button on the right side of the Password field to change your password.
+- Click the Edit button to the right of Password to change your password.

 What Is an Ideal Amazon Password?

 When creating your Amazon password, use at least eight characters and combine uppercase and lower letters, numbers, and special characters.